Clofazimine: Metabolism

 Clofazimine has a biological half life of about 70 days.
 Autopsies performed on those who have died while on clofazimine show crystal-like aggregates in the intestinal mucosa, liver, spleen, and lymph nodes.

 History

 Clofazimine, initially known as B663, was first synthesised in 1954 by a team of scientists at Trinity College, Dublin: Frank Winder, J.G.
 Belton, Stanley McElhinney, M.L.
 Conalty, Seán O'Sullivan, and Dermot Twomey, led by Vincent Barry.
 Clofazimine was originally intended as an anti-tuberculosis drug but proved ineffective.
 In 1959, a researcher named Y. T. Chang identified its effectiveness against leprosy.
 After clinical trials in Nigeria and elsewhere during the 1960s, Swiss pharmaceutical company Novartis launched the product in 1969 under the brand name Lamprene.

 Novartis was granted FDA approval of clofazimine in December 1986 as an orphan drug.
-The drug is currently no longer commercially available in the United States.
+The drug is currently no longer commercially available in the United States as Novartis has discontinued production of clofazimine for the US market and no generic or other brand names are marketed in the US although it retains FDA approval.

 Society and culture

-Clofazimine is marketed under the trade name Lamprene by Novartis.
-One producer of the clofazimine molecule is Sangrose Laboratories, located in Mavelikara, India.
+Clofazimine is marketed under the trade name Lamprene by Novartis although its discontinued in some countries like the US.
+Other brands are also available in many countries.
+Another producer of the clofazimine molecule is Sangrose Laboratories, located in Mavelikara, India.